Assoc. Prof. Walid Albanna

 University Hospital RWTH Aachen

-Dr. Walid leads a high-precision database of patients after brain hemorrhage (Subarachnoid Hemorrhage, SAH).
-Dr. Walid has been able to gain scientific expertise from the University of Minnesota in the United States of America (Department of Neuroscience) and the University of California Davis (EyePod Laboratory) in the United States.
+He leads a high-precision BioMarker database of patients with brain hemorrhage (subarachnoid hemorrhage, SAH).
+He has been able to gain scientific expertise from the University of Minnesota (Department of Neuroscience) and the University of California Davis (EyePod Laboratory) in the United States of America.

 The Eye as a Window to the Brain